 Preference is given to the least restrictive intervention necessary to address delinquent behavior and is maintained throughout the process and by all participants.
 In most cases, lower level local non-custody treatment and intervention options are explored and exhausted before long-term commitment or removal to foster care are considered.
-Youth requiring more intensive services, are discussed at the weekly Yuba County Assessment Team (YCAT) meeting and SuperCAT once a month.
+Youth requiring more intensive services, are discussed at the bi-weekly Yuba County Assessment Team (YCAT) meeting and SuperCAT once a month.
 Participants include; probation, child welfare, behavioral health and local school districts.
+After the passage of AB 403, SuperCAT incorporated staffing youth in placement on a regular basis.
+During these meetings, the interagency team discusses how to maintain placements for specific problematic youth, any services needed to assist the youth, and transition plans for youth returning to the local area.